Interpersonal deception theory

 (IDT) is one of a number of theories that attempts to explain how individuals handle actual (or perceived) deception at the conscious or subconscious level while engaged in face-to-face communication.
-The theory was put forth by David Buller and Judee Burgoon in 1996 to explore this idea that deception is an engaging process between receiver and deceiver.
+The theory was put forth by David B. Buller and Judee Burgoon in 1996 to explore this idea that deception is an engaging process between receiver and deceiver.
 IDT assumes that communication is not static; it is influenced by personal goals and the meaning of the interaction as it unfolds.
 IDT is no different from other forms of communication since all forms of communication are adaptive in nature.
 The sender's overt (and covert) communications are affected by the overt and covert communications of the receiver, and vice versa.
 IDT explores the interrelation between the sender's communicative meaning and the receiver's thoughts and behavior in deceptive exchanges.

 Hence, it is safe to say that IDT can also be referred to as a game of moves and countermoves by the deceiver and the deceived.

 Intentional deception requires greater cognitive exertion than truthful communication, regardless of whether the sender attempts falsification (lying), concealment (omitting material facts) or equivocation (skirting issues by changing the subject or responding indirectly).